gbif/data-blog/content/post/2026-06-19-catalogue-of-life-taxonomic-backbone/index.en.md

 ## Occurrence record processing

 All occurrence records are now organized against both the GBIF backbone taxonomy and the COL XR.
+The API response now has a `classifications` block including two taxonomies.
 You can see this on a simple occurrence API lookup: https://api.gbif.org/v1/occurrence/4021395742

-In the API which now has a `classifications` block including two taxonomies.

-To use the **occurrence search API** you can use the COL identifiers (`623RM`) and COL XR the checklistKey (`7ddf754f-d193-4cc9-b351-99906754a03b`):
+To use the **occurrence search API** you can use the COL identifiers (`623RM`) and COL XR the checklistKey (`7ddf754f-d193-4cc9-b351-99906754a03b`): https://api.gbif.org/v1/occurrence/search?familykey=623RM&checklistKey=7ddf754f-d193-4cc9-b351-99906754a03b

-https://api.gbif.org/v1/occurrence/search?familykey=623RM&checklistKey=7ddf754f-d193-4cc9-b351-99906754a03b

 For occurrence search API, the GBIF backbone taxonomy is still the default, so if you want to use the COL XR taxonomy you will need to add the checklistKey parameter.